BIMSBbioinfo/RCAS/README.md

 #RCAS project
 Make a standalone RNA Centric Annotation System that provides intuitive reports and publication ready graphics.

-##Tutorial
+RCAS takes input peak intervals in BED foramt from clip-seq data and automatically generates distributions of annotation features, detected motifs, GO-term enrichment, pathway enrichment and genomic coverage.

+The workflow is modularized so user can switch on/off optional steps including motif detection, GO-term enrichment, pathway enrichment and genomic coverage.
+By default these optional steps are switched off and RCAS only generates distributions of annotation features including biotypes and genomic features.

 ###RCAS dependencies: